eadf/toxicblend.rs/README.md

 ### operation: Select intersection vertices

-Selects all vertexes that connects to three or more other vertices.
+Selects all vertices that connects to three or more other vertices.
 Useful for selecting intersections.

 ### operation: Debug object